MttArmstrong/CI-CD/_episodes/07-ci-for-python-package-matrix.md

 More details: [https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#jobsjob_idstrategyfail-fast](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#jobsjob_idstrategyfail-fast)

-Finally, we need to add this experimental job to the matrix but also flag it as allowed to fail somehow.
+Finally, we need to add this experimental job to the matrix.
+Also, we need to flag it as "allowed to fail" somehow.

 For this, we use `include` to add a single extra job to the matrix with "metadata".
 ~~~